-M. C. Downer, N. A. Azli, R. Bedi, D. R. Moles, and D. J. Setchell,
+M. C. Downer,1 N. A. Azli,2 R. Bedi,3 D. R. Moles,4 and D. J. Setchell,5

-Objective To conduct a systematic restew of the literature on the longevity of routine denial restorations in permanent posteriorites th, and to identify and examine factors influencing its variability.
+Objective To conduct a systematic review of the literature on the longevity of routine dental restorations in permanent posterioritech, and to identify and examine factors influencing its variability.

 Method Accepted guidelines were followed.
-An advisory group oversaw the project.
-Simple Class I and Class II analysin, composite restn, glass ionomer and cast gold restorations were covered.
-Comprehensibe searching of electronic databases, handsearching, and location of 'grey' literature, generated 124 research reports.
+An advisory group over saw the project.
+Simple Class I and Class II amaigam, composite restn, glass ionomer and cast gold restorations were covered.
+Comprehensive searching of electronic databases, handsearching, and location of 'grey' literature, generated 124 research reports.
 Those considered relevant were assessed for validity and quality according to agreed criteria.
-The analysis was descript he Results Hight of 58 relevant research reports were categorised, according to agreed criteria, as being of satisfactory validity and quality.
+The analysis was descriptibe Results Eight of 58 relevant research reports were categorised, according to agreed criteria, as being of satisfactory validity and quality.
 They suggested that 50% of all restorations last 10 to 20 years, although both higher and lower median survival times wer reported.
 The findings were supported by the totality of studies reviewed.
 However, variability was substantial.
 Restoration type, materials, the patient, the operator, the practice environment and type of care system appeared to influencelongevity.
 Conclusions Many studies were imperfect in design.
-Those

-Conclusions Many studies were imperfect in design.
-These considered to be the most appropriate for analysis were too limited to undertake a formalistatistical exploration.
-Therefore there remains a need for definitive randomised controlled trials of restoration longevity, of sound design and adequate power, employing standardised assessments and appropriate methods of analysis.
+Those considered to be the most appropriate for analysis were too limited to undertake a formal statistical exploration.
+Therefore there remains a need for definitive randomised controlled trialso restoration longevity, of sound design and adequate power, employing standardised assessments and appropriate methods of analysis.

-The chrability, or longevity, of a clental restoration is clearly assilent factor in determining its effectiveness as a presumed long-term treatment for carles.
-Yet depitte the very large number of fillings placed annually by the profession, how long a routine restoration can, or should, be expected to stay functionally inhact remains a matter of uncertainty.
-In order to collate, assess and draw condusions from the available evidence, it was evident that a systematic review of the literature on longovity should be undertaken, no previous exercise of thiskind having been identified.
-A comprehensive search was therefore initiated which revealed a bedy of work that ended where to establish roun of the full new tays to provide a condensed, easily assimitable version of the full review. the objectives of which were to establish from research reviews for satisfactory quality the longovity of different types of roctime dential restoration
+The charability, or longewity, of a dental restoration is clearly a solicant factor in determining its effectiveness as a presumed long-term treatment for carles.
+Yet depitte the very large number of fillings placed animally by the profession, how long a routhine restoration can, or should, be expected to stay functionally intact remains a matter of uncertainty.
+In order to collate, assess and draw condusions from the available evidence, it was evident that a systematic review of the literature on longovity should be undertaken, no previous exarcts of thiskind having been identified.
+A comprehensive search was therefore initiated which revealed a body of work that might be suitable for inclusion.1-124 This paper aims to provide a condensed, easily assimilable version of the full nextees,125 the objectives of which were to establish from research reports of satisfactory quality the longovity of different types of rocking edital restoration